-Method Sign Up Instructions Email and Text Blasts ShockerAlert will send an Emergency Notification to individual faculty, staff, and students though mass e-mail and cell phone text messaging.
+Method Method Details Developer Sender Email & Text Blasts Shocker Alert will send an Emergency Notification to individual faculty, staff, and students though mass e-mail and cell phone text messaging.
 E-mail blasts are automatically sent to all @wichita.edu and @shockers.wichita.edu accounts.
-To receive ShockerAlerts via cell phone, University community members must elect to opt-in.
+To receive Shocker Alerts via cell phone, University community members must elect to opt-in.
 See the WSU alert website in order to complete the steps necessary to receive Emergency Notifications by text message.

-Method Sign Up Instructions Web Alerts In the event of an emergency, the WSU website will disseminate time-stamped news updates and contact information about the crisis.
+Templates Utilized and Adjusted as Necessary for Case-by-Case Situations UPD Dispatcher on Duty Web Alerts The WSU website will disseminate time-stamped news updates and contact information about the crisis.
 The myWSU site, which is a portal for students, faculty, and staff, also has Emergency Notification features.
+Templates Utilized and Adjusted as Necessary for Case-by-Case Situations UPD Dispatcher on Duty

-Campus Information Channel The Main Campus features strategically-placed video monitors that normally display information about upcoming events.
-If a ShockerAlert is issued, emergency information will be displayed on these monitors.
-Alertus Desktop TM Notification A component of the Shocker Alert System that allows the emergency alerts to override computer displays across campus with critical alert messages.
-Alertus is automatically installed on University owned PCs including those in faculty/staff offices and lecture halls.
-In order to find information on the Alertus system, refer to the ShockerAlert Alertus website.
-PA System WSU West and the AEGD Building are equipped with public address speaker systems, which are activated to provide verbal emergency warnings in real-time by staff members.
-Facebook ShockerAlerts will be carried on facebook.com/shockeralert.
-Any Facebook user who friends this page will receive ShockerAlert messages in their Facebook newsfeed.
-In addition to ShockerAlert, KMUW, WSU's public radio station, subscribes to the Federal Emergency Alert System and is capable of broadcasting an emergency alert notification as initiated by its network.
-Emergency Notification An Emergency Notification will be forwarded, consistent with the WSU Policy 20.21, using all or as many of the appropriate, redundant communications systems as possible under the circumstances, i.e. e-mail blasts, text messaging, utilization of the digital communication systems (message boards), KMUW-FM; Channel 13, and the campus communication system.
+Method Method Details Developer Sender Campus Information Channel The Main Campus features strategically placed video monitors that normally display information about upcoming events.
+If a Shocker Alert is issued, emergency information will be displayed on these monitors.
+Templates Utilized and Adjusted as Necessary for Case-by-Case Situations UPD Dispatcher on Duty Alertus Desktop TM Notification A component of the Shocker Alert System that allows the emergency alerts to override computer displays across campus with critical alert messages.
+Alertus is automatically installed on university owned PCs including those in faculty/staff offices and lecture halls.
+In order to find information on the Alertus system, refer to the Shocker Alert Alertus website.
+Templates Utilized and Adjusted as Necessary for Case-by-Case Situations UPD Dispatcher on Duty PA System Koch Arena on the WSU Main Campus, WSU West and the AEGD Building are equipped with public address speaker systems, which are activated to provide verbal emergency warnings in real-time by staff members.
+Templates Utilized and Adjusted as Necessary for Case-by-Case Situations UPD Dispatcher on Duty Facebook and Radio Broadcasting Shocker Alerts will be carried on facebook.com/shockeralert.
+Any Facebook user who friends this page will receive Shocker Alert messages in their Facebook newsfeed.
+In addition to Shocker Alert, KMUW, WSU's public radio station, subscribes to the Federal Emergency Alert System and is capable of broadcasting an emergency alert notification as initiated by its network.
+Templates Utilized and Adjusted as Necessary for Case-by-Case UPD Dispatcher on Duty Emergency Notification An Emergency Notification will be forwarded, consistent with the WSU Policy 20.21, using all or as many of the appropriate, redundant communications systems as possible under the circumstances, i.e. e-mail blasts, text messaging, utilization of for Case-by-Case UPD Dispatcher on Duty

+Method Method Details Developer Sender

+the digital communication systems (message boards), KMUW-FM;

+Channel 13, and the campus

+communication system.

-8.1.4 Testing & Documentation
+8.1.5 Testing & Documentation

 The University annually tests the evacuation and shelter capability of the campus.
-Table top exercises are scheduled and used to test larger scale policies and procedures and an annual shelter drill with actual students and employees is conducted.
+Tabletop exercises are scheduled and used to test larger scale policies and procedures and an annual shelter drill with actual students and employees is conducted.
 After each drill or exercise, After Action Reviews (AAR) are conducted to determine if improvements to the tests or procedures can be made.
 A log is maintained on the University share drive to document the tests conducted per year.